 But methane can also be released by volcanic activity and geological chemistry.

 TGO is equipped to look for methane hotspots on the Martian surface, and using highly sensitive instruments, test whether it is likely to be the product of biology or geology.

-Sue Horne, head of space exploration at the UK Space Agency, said: "We hope TGO will answer once and for all the question of whether the methane has a biological or geological origin.
+Sue Horne, head of space exploration at the UK Space Agency, based in Swindon, said: "We hope TGO will answer once and for all the question of whether the methane has a biological or geological origin.

 "If it is shown to be biological, created by life, that would be amazing."